Optimal order placement in limit order markets

-For $M\in(0,S)$ the expression under the expectation in (\ref{obj.onex}) is bounded for all $\xi$ and differentiable with respect to $M$ for almost all $\xi$, so we can compute $V'(M)=\frac{dV(M)}{dM}$ by interchanging the order of differentiation and integration (see e.g. \citet{Aliprantis1998}, Theorem 24.5):
+Although $\theta S$ is a constant, we note that different solutions $(M,L)$ have different total market impact due to a terminal market order at time $T$.
+For $M\in(0,S)$ the expression under the expectation in (\ref{obj.onex}) is bounded for all $\xi$ and Lipschitz with respect to $M$, so we can compute $V'(M)=\frac{dV(M)}{dM}$ as:

-Note that if $\lambda_u\leq\dfrac{2h+f+r}{F(Q+S)}-(h+r)$, then $V'(M)\geq 0$ for $M\in(0,S)$ and therefore $V$ is non-decreasing at these points.
-Checking that $V(S)-V(0)\geq(h+f-\lambda_u)S+(\lambda_u+h+r)S(1-F(Q+S))\geq 0$ we conclude that $M^\star = 0$.
-Similarly, if $\lambda_u\geq\dfrac{2h+f+r}{F(Q)}-(h+r)$, then $v(M)\leq 0$ for all $M\in(0,S)$ and $V(M)$ is non-increasing at these points.
-Checking that $V(S)-V(0)\leq(h+f-\lambda_u)S+(\lambda_u+h+r)S(1-F(Q))\leq 0$ we conclude that $M^\star = S$.
+Note that if $\lambda_u\leq\dfrac{2h+f+r}{F(Q+S)}-(h+r+\theta)$, then $V'(M)\geq 0$ for $M\in(0,S)$ and therefore $V$ is non-decreasing at these points.
+Checking that we conclude that $M^\star = 0$.
+Similarly, if $\lambda_u\geq\dfrac{2h+f+r}{F(Q)}-(h+r+\theta)$, then $V'(M)\leq 0$ for all $M\in(0,S)$ and $V(M)$ is non-increasing at these points.
+Checking that we conclude that $M^\star = S$.
 Finally, if $\lambda_u$ is between these two values, $\exists\epsilon>0$, such that $V'(\epsilon)<0, V'(S-\epsilon)>0$ and by continuity of $V'$ there is a point where $V'(M^\star)=0$.
-This $M^\star$ is optimal by convexity of $V(M)$ and (\ref{sol.1exchg}) solves equations $v(M^\star,\xi)=0, L^\star=S-M^\star$. $\blacksquare$
+This $M^\star$ is optimal by convexity of $V(M)$ and (\ref{sol.1exchg}) solves equations $V'(M^\star)=0, L^\star=S-M^\star$. $\blacksquare$